-Each Gas LDC has exclusive, closed-access concessions requiring gas customers within the applicable service territory, including IPPs, to obtain all gas purchases from the LDC.
+Each Gas LDC has exclusive, closed-access concessions requiring [virtually all] gas customers within the applicable service territory, including IPPs, to obtain all gas purchases from the LDC.
 The concessions for the Gaspart LDCs are for terms of 50 years, except for Compagás, which has a 30-year term.
-CEG and Rio each have 30-year, closed access concessions, without the possibility of physical bypass.
-Beginning in 2007, if a customer within either CEG’s or Rio’s service territory has gas demand greater than 10 Mcmd, that customer is permitted to seek alternative supplies to meet its gas demand.
-If the customer finds an alternative supplier it is still required, however, to compensate Rio for the difference between the cost of the alternative supply and Rio’s cost to purchase the equivalent quantity of gas, therefore no economic by-pass.
-In addition, the customer must transport the gas over Rio’s distribution network, and pay Rio a distribution margin, therefore no physical by-pass.
+CEG and CEG-Rio each have 30-year, closed access concessions, without the possibility of physical bypass.
+Beginning in 2007, if a customer within either CEG’s or CEG-Rio’s service territory has gas demand greater than 10 Mcmd, that customer is permitted to seek alternative supplies to meet its gas demand.
+If the customer finds an alternative supplier, however, it is still required to compensate the LDC for the difference between the cost of the alternative supply and the LDC’s cost to purchase the equivalent quantity of gas, resulting in no economic by-pass.
+In addition, the customer must transport the gas over the LDC’s distribution network, and pay the LDC a distribution margin, resulting in no physical by-pass.

 Rapid Demand Growth from New Gas–Fired Generation

-Brazil’s recently-announced Emergency Thermal Generation Program is expected to create over 80 MMcmd of natural gas demand by 2004.
-In view of the Gas LDCs’ exclusive concession areas, attractive locations and favorable gas terms, these LDCs are positioned to play key roles in attracting new gas-fired generation capacity to their respective service territories.
+Brazil’s recently-announced Emergency Generation Program is expected to create [over 80 MMcmd of natural gas demand by 2004].
+In view of the Gas LDCs’ exclusive concession areas, attractive locations and favorable gas terms, they are positioned to play key roles in attracting new gas-fired generation capacity to their respective service territories.

 Key Link in Brazilian Gas and Power Convergence Strategy

-The Gas LDCs place ESA in a favorable position to participate in the development of new generation opportunities, especially following the Emergency Thermal Generation Program.
+The Gas LDCs place ESA in a favorable position to participate in the development of new generation opportunities, especially following the implementation of the Emergency Generation Program recently announced by the Government of Brazil.
 ESA is pursuing a gas-power conversion strategy by placing new power facilities within the Gas LDCs’ service territories.
-Rio de Janeiro, for example, offers new power generation facilities the advantage of minimal transmission charges as a result of its current status as a substantial net importer of electricity.
-The Riogen Power Project’s location within Rio’s service territory affords the project favorable and flexible gas terms with a friendly supplier, low transmission charges, and close proximity to the high-demand population areas of Rio de Janeiro and São Paulo.
+CEG-Rio de Janeiro, for example, offers new power generation facilities the advantage of minimal transmission charges as a result of its current status as a substantial net importer of electricity.
+The Riogen Power Project’s location within CEG-Rio’s service territory affords the project favorable and flexible gas terms with a friendly supplier, low transmission charges and close proximity to the high-demand population areas of CEG-Rio de Janeiro and São Paulo.

 Large Unmet Commercial and Residential Demand

 Although the industrial and thermal sectors are important due to their large volumes, the residential and commercial sectors are vital because they offer captive customers at significantly higher margins.
 The Gas LDCs have access to substantial untapped demand for commercial and residential customers.
-CEG and Rio are located in a large, densely populated region that is currently underserved.
-The total population in Rio’s service territory is 14 million people, roughly equivalent to the population of Chile, in an area a fraction (4%) of its size.
+CEG and CEG-Rio are located in a large, densely populated region that is currently underserved.
+The total population in CEG/CEG-Rio’s service territory is 14 million people, roughly equivalent to the population of Chile, in an area 4% of its size.
 Market studies identify a significant potential market for new residential and commercial customers.
-For example, of the over two million residences on or near the Rio distribution networks, less than 30% receive natural gas service today.
+For example, of the over two million residences on or near the CEG-Rio distribution networks (i.e., outside of the city of CEG-Rio de Janeiro), less than 30% receive natural gas service today.